johker/pushr/README.md

 * INTEGER
 * NAME

-Additionally, it provides the vector types for boolean, float and integer:
+It also provides the vector types for boolean, float and integer:

 * BOOLVECTOR
 * FLOATVECTOR